alqithami/xmag/README.md

 ## Data and artifact policy

 Only code, configurations, derived summary metrics, and figure data are committed.
 Obtain 5G-NIDD and CICIoT2023 from their official distribution sources and follow their terms of use.
-Raw datasets, full per-flow arrays, generated archives, manuscript files, and publisher materials remain outside the repository.